tomhazledine/eatenbymonsters/_posts/reviews/2013-04-25-gondola-we-are-the-map.md

 buyItLink: http://gondolamusic.bandcamp.com/
 buyItLinkTitle: Bandcamp

-miniDescription: This is more like it: real music on real instruments, and it's really good.
+miniDescription: This is more like it.
+Real music on real instruments, and it's really good.
 hasExcerpt: true
-excerpt: <strong>Gondola</strong> run the gamut from breezy acoustic pop to rowdy indie with an assured deftness that's never less than charming.
+excerpt: <strong>Gondola</strong> run the gamut from breezy acoustic pop to rowdy ndie with an assured deftness that's never less than charming.

 categories:
 - review